 I have picked several bigger topics to cover and will follow with some miner annoyances and opinions before letting you go celebrate on your own.
 As always, I will try to stay away from politics (or at least try not to hit it head on).
 There are plenty of places you can go if you want to talk about inflation, crime, and climate change---just not here.

-Batting leadoff this year and recently in the news.
-Crypto Currency steps up to the plate to begin our 2022 AOG blog.
+Batting leadoff this year and recently in the news, Crypto Currency steps up to the plate to begin our 2022 AOG blog.
 I mean what could really go wrong with this sort of thing.
 As you know I have a lot of feelings about money transactions.
-All you need is a computer to hook up to something called a “Block Chain” and you are off and running in the world of Crypto.
+Apparently all you need is a computer to hook up to something called a “Block Chain” and you are off and running in the world of Crypto.
 Money out of thin air, or into thin air.
 Not to mention no real regulation or oversight to worry about at this point.
 Drug dealers love it.
 It is the new choice of Mafia to launder cash (as it is much easier than buying and utilizing car washes and bars for that purpose).
 In fact, I think they were trying to get a John Gotti hologram created in order to endorse it in one of those Super Bowl ads.
 It also allows young people to become billionaires overnight so they can dress up and pretend to be like Jeff Bezos and Elon Musk, while role playing the Great Gatsby before it all crashes.

 That doesn’t even get into our sports and entertainment influencers peddling it like “bad crack” on a shady street corner.
-Let’s see how Kim Kardashian, Tom Brady, Grisel, and Matt Damon like the bright lights of the court room for putting their brand behind a house of cards.
+Let’s see how Kim Kardashian, Tom Brady, Grisel, and Matt Damon like the bright lights of the court room for putting their brand behind this house of cards.
 What happen to the good old days when you could count on the person pitching the product?
 Give me a fat guy like George Foreman schilling food products for food.
-I can get behind that because you know it is real.
+I can turst that because you know it is real.
 Remember when you could count on Joe DiMaggio to let you know that it was ok to buy a “Mr. Coffee Maker” (for the young kids---he was one of the greatest baseball players of his generation and the Mr. Coffee maker was the Keurig of its time period back in the 70’s and 80’s---Google it if you don’t believe me—its education hour here at the AOG Blog)?

 Recently I gave a $2 bill to the kid working the register across the counter at the store.
 He looked at me like I had three eyes.
 I can tell you the door guys at Caesars Palace remember you when you give them a couple of those bad boys (they are professionals).
 Not this kid though.
 He is calling the manager because he thought it was fake.
-Call me old fashion but I think these kids should at least have to learn what the basic denominations of bills under $100 currently in circulation.
+Call me old fashion but I think these kids should at least have to learn what the basic denominations of bills are under $100 currently in circulation.
 Makes you wonder what would happen if you slipped them a $50 bill.
-Poor TJ (This is me trying to be cool for the Millennials and Gen Z group to let them know that it is Thomas Jefferson on the $2 Bill) and Ulysses S. Grant ($50 Bill for the kids at home) are getting no respect from todays youth.
+Poor TJ (This is me trying to be cool for the Millennials and Gen Z group to let them know that it is Thomas Jefferson on the $2 bill) and Ulysses S. Grant ($50 bill for the kids at home) are getting no respect from todays youth.

 At this point I would just be happy if they could make correct change.
 It is an ugly situation out there in the currency and cashier world right now.
-Don’t worry though, I think we are close to the whole damn system imploding and we will be back to trading garden vegetables and animal pelts (PETA will love that) to make our daily transactions.
+Don’t worry though, I think we are close to the whole damn system imploding so we can go back to trading garden vegetables and animal pelts (PETA will love that) to make our daily transactions.
 The lesson in all this is, if you don’t want to wind up looking like a wanna-be hippie in a rat-infested Bahamian prison, with no toilet, then don’t invest in Crypto or listen to asinine celebrity influencers who think it is a good idea to put real money it.
 At the North Pole, Santa will take your check, but your Bitcoin won’t even get you a lousy cup of hot chocolate, much less a sleigh ride or Christmas presents.